 go straight on towards the office buildings ahead.
 Minerva laan still has a broad central reservation, but it is lined with suburban houses with gardens.

 These houses were built when the ‘southern station’ was delayed for 50 years.
 Amsterdam-Zuid station finally opened in 1981, together with a cut-off line to Leiden via Schiphol airport.
 In the 1980’s it was designated as an employment zone, one of several along the ring motorway.
-Development later stagnated, but restarted in the late 1990’s.
-The new plans are much larger – one million m2 of offices and 9 000 apartments.
+Development later stagnated, but restarted in the late 1990’s, and is now on a much larger scale.

 pass the entrance to another underground bike park (Fietspunt).
 Step off your bike here, and walk through the station.

 The station hall is under the ring motorway: the rail line and metro are in the central reservation of the motorway.
 There were plans to put everything underground, but it was too expensive, so only the motorway will be in tunnel.
 The station will stay where it is, more or less.
-From mid-2018, it will be served by the north-south metro line.
+Since July 2018 it is the terminus of the new north-south metro line.

 leave the station by the narrow south exit to Mahler plein.
 Keep to the right in the square, go toward the twin yellow/brown office towers ahead.

 go straight on, along the cycle path, on the right-hand side of the yellow/brown towers.
 Cross the new yellow-brick footbridge.

 at the older flats, turn right.
 Continue, parallel to the flats, toward the Vrije Universiteit (VU) campus.

 The VU is the second university of Amsterdam, with an orthodox-Protestant tradition.
 Many European universities relocated to suburban campus sites in the 1960’s and 1970’s, as student numbers expanded.